 Conclusion for this part: we must actively search, and do, and search some more.
 But what is it we should be searching for?

 Needless to say, everyone has a different of meaning that drives their search.
 For Frankl, his meaning is to reunite with his wife and publish his study of logotherapy.
-For Hitler and his SS rats, their meaning is to eradicate all races beyond the Aryan.
+For white supremacist groups, they find meaning in “racial cleansing”.
 As mentioned above, this is why logotherapy is controversial.
-While the real motive behind it is for a greater good, it also justifies stripping other people of their search for meanings to establish our own.
-If the “search for meaning” is taken at face value, it also enables the behaviors of terrorists and criminals who are pursuing their own twisted sense of meaning without considering others who are victimized from their actions.
+While the real motive behind it is for a greater good, it also justifies morally dubious actions.

-If you are someone with strong moral compass, you perhaps know quite well what should and should not be done.
+If you are someone with strong moral compass, you would know quite well what should and should not be done.
 But do you really?
-To put things into perspective with normal life circumstances, let’s say you are an avid musician and you just got a scholarship to study at your dream prestigious music school overseas.
-Now, the plot twist comes if you’re married with 2 kids.
+To put things into perspective with a more relatable life scenario, let’s say you’re an aspiring musician and you just got a scholarship at a prestigious music school overseas.
+You’re also married with 2 kids.
 Obviously being a single parent for at least 2 years is not the meaning your spouse is looking for.
-So if you decide to still leave and pursue your study, you are demeaning your spouse and family’s right to be happy.
-Where’s the middle ground in this?
+So if you decide to still leave and pursue your study, you might be demeaning your spouse and family’s right to be happy.
+How should you resolve this?

-A simple way to answer this is to negotiate the terms of “meaning” for you and everyone involved in your decision.
+A simple way to answer this is to negotiate the “meaning” for you and everyone involved in your decision.
 Is there an end goal to your search?
-Have you communicated what is there to be achieved after your study is finished?
+Have you communicated how important this study is?
 Is it possible to also relocate your family for a while?
 Say, your spouse finally agrees to your moving and is willing to take care of the kids for a while, then he/she will also need to come to terms with their search for meaning.
 Perhaps from “living peacefully with family” to “living peacefully with family while letting my loved one pursue their dream”.
-Once you come to a similar standing between you and everyone involved in your decisions, you can safely say that your action will not negatively impact other people’s search for their own.
+Once you come to a middle ground between you and everyone involved in your decision, your action will have minimun negative impact other people’s search for their own.